 Observations by Faculty Center Staff

-At the Faculty Center, we regularly receive requests for classroom observations in both face-to-face and online modalities as part of faculty development.
+We regularly receive requests for classroom observations in both face-to-face and online modalities as part of faculty development.
 We do these observations only when requested by the individual faculty member, and all results and discussions about the observations are kept strictly confidential.

 To set up an appointment for a classroom observation by Faculty Center staff, give us a call at 407-823-3544, or fill out a request form.
-We’ll call you back within two business days to arrange a preliminary meeting.

 Observations by Departmental Colleagues

 Sometimes it’s helpful to have someone who understands your discipline give you feedback on your teaching.
 That person may understand the specific challenges of teaching involved in your disciplinary area.
 We suggest holding face-to-face meetings before and after a peer observation.
 During the meeting, the faculty member to be observed can contextualize the class for the observer by providing information about course goals, overarching teaching strategies, assignments, and assessment.
 The course syllabus can help the observer to get a sense of the direction of the class.

 If you decide to have a departmental colleague do classroom observation, here are some helpful tools.